rbuchberger/jekyll_picture_tag/docs/users/deployment.md

 lqr, ltdl, lzma, openexr, pangocairo, png, rsvg, tiff, wmf, x, xml, zlib
 ```

+They run an old version of libvips, so cropping attention may not work the same way as it does
+locally.

 ## AWS S3

 This method has a somewhat difficult setup, but once configured it works _very_ well.
 Since you
 build the site locally, if your development build works then your production build will work.

+There is one caveat: other than the site root, links need to point to an html file. `/blog` won't
+work, you need `/blog.html` or `/blog/index.html`.
+If you know a way to fix this, please speak up!

 [This](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/) is
 the guide you want; **specifically the second option** (Using a website endpoint as the origin, with